-- You are a smoker - You have been sedated, e.g. following strong analgesia given after surgery - You are extremely tired e.g. after a long labour - You have any condition which alters consciousness, e.g. epilepsy, unstable diabetes - You are very obese - You or your baby are unwell or have a temperature.
+- You are a smoker - You have been sedated, e.g. following strong analgesia given after surgery - You are extremely tired e.g. after a long, difficult labour - You have any condition which alters consciousness, e.g. epilepsy, unstable diabetes - You are very obese - You or your baby are unwell or have a temperature.

-If deciding to keep you baby in bed with your make sure you ask the staff to assist you with placing cot sides on the bed, that the baby is on top of the blanket and that the curtains are left open in order for staff to observe that all is well.
+If deciding to keep you baby in bed with you make sure you ask the staff to assist you with placing cot sides on the bed, that the baby is on top of the blanket and that the curtains are left open in order for staff to observe that all is well.

-The benefits of skin to skin
+The benefits of skin-to-skin

-Research has shown that skin to skin is beneficial for parents and babies because it:
+Research has shown that skin-to-skin is beneficial for parents and babies because it:

-- Gives parents a positive experience with their baby - Makes the baby feel secure which helps keep his/her heart rate and blood pressure stable - Will keep the baby warm - Will keep the baby settled and less likely to cry - Will help the mother initiate feeding - Has a positive impact on your baby's development - Has a long term positive effect on the whole family unit.
+- Gives parents a positive experience with their baby - Makes the baby feel secure which helps keep his/ her heart rate and blood pressure stable - Keeps the baby warm - Helps the baby settle, he/she is less likely to cry - Helps the mother and baby to initiate feeding - Has a positive impact on your baby's development providing closeness and comfort

+• Is known to have a long term positive effect on the whole family unit.